hughbien/notebook/khan_academy_statistics.md

 **binomial probability distribution**.
 As you get towards continuous random variables, this graph would appear like the famous bell curve.

+A binomial distribution is the distribution of the number of successes in a sequence of N independent yes/no experiments.
+It's also called the Bernoulli experiment.

 It's really important to understand that not all probability distributions are this normal distribution (in a bell curve form).
 Don't assume!

 A binomial is just a pair like (n - x) or (n + x).
-That's why the formula for permutations are called binomial coefficients.
+That's why the formula for combinations are called binomial coefficients.
 It's also why it's called the binomial distribution.

+For the notes below, I'll be using the notation C(n, k) as the combinations method for binomial coefficients.

+Side note, in algebra we learned the binomial theorem.
+Here's an example:

+    (x + y)^2
+    x^2 + xy + y^2

+The coefficient of each term (in the case above, it's always 1) is known as the binomial coefficient:

+    n = b + c
+    a = x^b * y^c  <-- a is the binomial coefficient
+    a = C(n,b) = C(n,c)

 Binomial Distribution 3
 =======================